Joshua Steely

 What brought you here?

 • Maybe you want to see some art.
 Awesome!
-I’ve made a lot over the years, if less recently due to college.
-To view the archive, click here or head to the “artwork” page.
+I’ve made a bit over the years, if less, recently, due to college.
+To view the archive, click here and navigate to the “artwork” page.

 • Maybe you’re interested in reading a young adult’s writing.
-Uh… interesting choice when you could be reading something far more worthwhile like Malcolm Gladwell’s Talking to Strangers or Charles Duhigg’s Supercommunicators, or (let me plug a friend) Don Wettrick’s Pure Genius, but in the unlikely case you do, click here and navigate to the “blog” page.
+Uh… interesting choice when you could be reading something far more worthwhile like Malcolm Gladwell’s Talking to Strangers or Charles Duhigg’s Supercommunicators, or Don Wettrick’s Pure Genius, but in the unlikely case you do, click here and navigate to the “blog” page.

 Bit about me